Ineza-Agape/alu-AirBnB_clone/README.md

 - **Serialization/Deserialization:** Develop a simple flow for converting instances to and from JSON strings, dictionaries, and files.
 - **AirBnB Classes:** Create classes representing various AirBnB entities (e.g., User, State, City, Place) that inherit from `BaseModel`.
 - **File Storage Engine:** Implement a file storage system to manage object persistence.
-- **Unit Testing:** Develop unittests to validate all classes and the storage engine.
+- **Unit Testing:** Develop unit tests to validate all classes and the storage engine.

 ## Command Interpreter